brinhosa/apidetector/README.md

 - **Domain Validation**: Input validation with regex pattern matching
 - **Flexible Configuration**: Easy-to-use form for scan settings with improved defaults
 - **Visual Results**: Improved presentation of scan results and PoCs
+- **Screenshot Management**: Automatically captures and displays screenshots of vulnerable endpoints
 - **Responsive Design**: Optimized for all screen sizes from mobile to desktop
 - **Error Handling**: Enhanced error feedback and logging
 - **Accessibility Improvements**: Better keyboard navigation and screen reader support